wikipop/DiscordAlaKorwinVoiceBot/README.md

    GUILD_ID=your_discord_server_id
    ```

-   Note: The `AUTHOR_ID` and `GUILD_ID` are required for the automatic 30-minute Korwin feature.
-The bot will join the voice channel of the user specified by `AUTHOR_ID` in the server specified by `GUILD_ID`.
+   Note: The `GUILD_ID` is required for the automatic 30-minute Korwin feature.
+The bot will join the voice channel with the most members in the server specified by `GUILD_ID`.
+The `AUTHOR_ID` is used for owner-only commands like `/bóg`.
 4. Run the bot:
    ```
    python main.py